As the main or only point of contact with many customers, contact centre performance fundamentally drives the business bottom line.

-So if contact centres drive business performance, how do you make sure yours is working as effectively as it can?
-MaxContact’s Product Owner, Sean McIver – who worked as a call centre agent and Dialler Manager himself – says it’s a mix of engaged agents and technology that helps teams to work smarter.
+So how do you make sure yours is working as effectively as it can?
+MaxContact’s Product Owner, Sean McIver – who has worked on the contact centre front line – says it’s a mix of engaged agents and technology that helps teams to work smarter.

 Here are his top tips for all contact centre leaders:

 The importance of good agents can hardly be overstressed.
-During Covid, their worth has become even more apparent, with agents in some sectors taking on almost frontline worker status.
-That hasn’t gone away and isn’t likely to long after the pandemic; your customers are more accustomed than ever to judging organisations on the quality and efficiency of their customer service interactions.
+During Covid, their worth became even more apparent, with agents in some sectors taking on frontline worker status.
+That hasn’t gone away and isn’t likely to long after the pandemic ends.
+Your customers are more accustomed than ever to judging organisations on the quality and efficiency of their customer service interactions.
 All efforts at contact centre performance management should start with your agents.

 Give agents the skills they need

-As agents become more important, their knowledge of your products and services, and their ability to interact with customers in an empathetic way, is a huge differentiator for your business.
-It’s crucial to remember that customers will share a negative interaction far more readily than positive ones.
+As agents have become more important, their knowledge of your products and services – and their ability to interact with customers in an empathetic way – is a huge differentiator for your business.
+Remember that customers will share a negative interaction far more readily than a positive one.

-Continuous training strategies were important before the pandemic.
-In 2021, they’re crucial.
-They may have to be delivered online for most of the year, but e-learning is now a key tool in any contact centre manager’s armory.
+So continuous training strategies are crucial.
 Technical skills are essential but focus on softer skills too.
 How do you talk to an angry customer?
-If they bring it up (and many will) how do you talk to someone about the pandemic?
+How do you empathise with someone in distress?
 Give your agents the human skills they need to turn customers into ambassadors for your brand.